 Data security:

-Direct use of the data for law enforcement:
+Direct use of data for criminal prosecution:

-7. invalidity of the challenged provisions
+7. Nullity of the challenged provisions

-At the same time, the majority of the Senate almost completely restricts the legislature's scope for assessment and design to make appropriate and reasonable regulations for the protection of people in the field of crime investigation and danger prevention.
-In this way, it does not sufficiently take into account the requirement of judicial self-restraint vis-à-vis conceptual decisions of the democratically legitimised legislature.
-The ruling specifies a storage period of six months, i.e. the minimum required by the EC Directive, as being at the upper limit and at best justifiable under constitutional law, prescribes to the legislature in terms of regulation that the regulation of the purpose of use must at the same time contain the conditions for access, restricts it to a catalogue offence technique in criminal law, excludes the possibility of using the traffic data also to solve crimes committed by means of telecommunications that are difficult to solve, and extends the notification obligations in a certain way.
-After that, the legislature no longer has any significant leeway for shaping the law in its own political responsibility.
+The Senate majority thus almost completely restricts the legislator's scope for assessment and design in the field of crime investigation and hazard prevention to establish appropriate and reasonable regulations for the protection of people.
+In doing so, it also fails to adequately account for the principle of constitutional judicial restraint (“judicial self-restraint”) regarding conceptual decisions by the democratically legitimate legislator.
+The judgment stipulates a storage period of six months, the minimum required by the EC Directive, as being at the upper limit and constitutionally justifiable at best; it technically prescribes to the legislator that the purpose-of-use regulation must simultaneously contain the access requirements; it restricts the legislator to a catalog-based offense technique in criminal law; it excludes the possibility of using traffic data for the investigation of difficult-to-solve crimes committed via telecommunication means; and it expands notification obligations in a specific manner.
+Consequently, the legislator retains no significant leeway for shaping policies under its own political responsibility.

 Der Senat verwehrt dem Gesetzgeber insbesondere die Abrufbarkeit der nach § 113a TKG gespeicherten Verkehrsdaten für die Aufklärung von Straftaten, die nicht im derzeitigen Katalog des § 100a Abs.
 2 StPO bezeichnet, aber im Einzelfall von erheblicher Bedeutung sind, sowie von solchen Taten, die mittels Telekommunikation begangen sind (§ 100g Abs.
 1 Satz 1 Nr.
 1 und 2 StPO).
 Hinsichtlich der letztgenannten Taten wird nicht genügend gewichtet, dass der Gesetzgeber hier von erheblichen Aufklärungsschwierigkeiten ausgeht.
 Da es Sache des Gesetzgebers ist, eine wirksame Strafverfolgung zu gewährleisten und keine beträchtlichen Schutzlücken entstehen zu lassen, kann es ihm nicht versagt sein, auch bei Straftaten, die zwar nicht besonders schwer sind, aber Rechtsgüter von Gewicht schädigen den Zugriff auf die Verkehrsdaten zu eröffnen, weil nach seiner Einschätzung nur so das Entstehen faktisch weitgehend rechtsfreier Räume und ein weitgehendes Leerlaufen der Aufklärung ausgeschlossen werden kann.
 Hinzu kommt, dass sich der Gesetzgeber bei der Gestaltung der strafprozessualen Zugriffsbefugnis an Kriterien orientiert hat, die der Senat in seinem Urteil vom 12.
 März 2003 (BVerfGE 107, 299 <322>) zur Herausgabe von Verbindungsdaten der Telekommunikation gebilligt hat.

-Judgment of the Federal Constitutional Court of 2 March 2010 - 1 BvR 256/08, 1 BvR 263/08, 1 BvR 586/08 -
+Judgment of the Federal Constitutional Court of March 2, 2010 – 1 BvR 256/08, 1 BvR 263/08, 1 BvR 586/08 –

-Source: Press release of the Federal Constitutional Court No. 11/2010 of 2 March 2010
+Source: Press release of the Federal Constitutional Court No. 11/2010 of March 2, 2010

 Lawyer Michael Ullrich, LL.
 M. (Information Law)